CSC207-UofT/course-project-git-good-207/final_design_document.md

 * We agreed on naming conventions like camelCase and descriptive variable and method names.
 Here is an example PR where peer feedback resulted in clearer method naming: https://github.com/CSC207-UofT/course-project-git-good-207/pull/43

+* While only Eric worked on the web UI, his code was compliant with Angular's style guide https://angular.io/guide/styleguide.

 ## Testing

-Our Phase 0 submission had only one unit test file, just to make sure our JUnit was working.
+* Our Phase 0 submission had only one unit test file, just to make sure our JUnit was working.
 In Phase 1, we aimed to cover all methods across our codebase that made sense to test (i.e. simple, limited dependencies).
 We did not use a Mock framework like Mockito, as this was more advanced, but we may look into this later on, time permitting.

+* In Phase 2, we increased our unit test coverage and implemented a dummy InOut interface to be able to write tests without using the real InOut interface.

 ## Refactoring